 This is why OEM products are usually sold in a generic box or wrapper instead of retail packaging.
-They’re not meant to ever be on store shelves.
+They’re not designed to be on store shelves.

 And they’re usually not.
 Most retail stores never sell OEM products.
 Online stores don’t care about retail packaging, however, so they’re more than happy to stock up on these products and sell them to customers.

-OEM for Software
+OEM for Software Products

-When you buy this software you usually are provided only with a sleeve that contains the software and a license key.
-In some cases you may instead receive a small plastic container with a few logos and basic documentation, but that’s it.
+When you buy this software you are usually provided only with a sleeve that contains the software and a license key.
+Don’t expect to receive any documentation.
+In fact, most OEM licensed software comes with no tech support.

 OEM software is usually licensed on a per-system basis, which means that you can’t install it on another computer.
 In theory this means that an OEM version of Windows is tied to the specific computer build you install it on, but Microsoft is famously kind-hearted about this.